The Loop (CTA)

 Transit began to appear in Chicago in the latter half of the 19th century as the city grew rapidly, and rapid transit started to be built in the late 1880s.
 When the first rapid transit lines opened in the 1890s, they were independently owned and each had terminals that were located immediately outside of Chicago's downtown, where it was considered too expensive and politically inexpedient to build rapid transit.
 Charles Tyson Yerkes aggregated the competing rapid transit lines and built a loop connecting them, which was constructed and opened in piecemeal fashion between 1895 and 1897, finally completing its last connection in 1900.
 Upon its completion ridership on the Loop was incredibly high, such that the lines that had closed their terminals outside of downtown had to reopen them to accommodate the surplus rush-hour traffic.

 In the latter half of the 20th century, ridership declined and the Loop was threatened with demolition in the 1970s.
 However, interest in historic preservation increased in the 1980s, and ridership has stabilized since.

 Operations

-The Loop includes eight stations: Clark/Lake and State/Lake are on the northern leg; Washington/Wabash and Adams/Wabash are on the eastern side; Harold Washington Library – State/Van Buren and LaSalle/Van Buren are on the southern leg; and Quincy and Washington/Wells are on the western side.
+The Loop includes eight stations: State/Lake and Clark/Lake are on the northern leg; Washington/Wells and Quincy are on the western side; LaSalle/Van Buren and Harold Washington Library – State/Van Buren are on the southern leg; and Adams/Wabash and Washington/Wabash are on the eastern side.
 In 2011, 20,896,612 passengers entered the 'L' via these stations.

 Two towers control entry to and exit from the Loop.
 Tower 12 stands at the southeastern corner.
 Tower 18 stands watch over the three-quarter union located at the northwestern corner, which at one time was billed as the busiest railroad interlocking in the world.
 The current Tower 18 was placed into service on May 19, 2010, replacing the former tower on that site that was built in 1969.

 Five of the eight 'L' lines use the Loop tracks: